 - Brazil has the third highest number of Google+ users worldwide

-- Over 33 million people use Twitter, making Brazil the second highest
+- Almost 18 million people use Twitter, making Brazil the sixth highest user base for Twitter

 - YouTube reaches 79% of Brazil’s internet users